afrianluthfan/Identify/README.md

-# IdentiFy - Your Spotify Music Identifier
+# Identify - Your Spotify Music Identifier

 ## THIS PROJECT NOT YET REVIEWED TO GET EXTENSION REQUESTS BY SPOTIFY,